Sandra Noll Hammond: Related activities

-Elsewhere in the United States, Hammond has given lecture-demonstrations at Boston College, Boston Conservatory, Indiana University's School of Music, Jacksonville University in Florida, Goucher College in Maryland, and the Philadelphia Museum of Art.
-Internationally, she has appeared in Copenhagen, Paris, London, Ghent, Toronto, Leuven, Sydney, Turku, Helsinki, Mexico City, and Mérida, Yucatán.
-She has been guest instructor and lecturer for the New York University–American Ballet Theater graduate program in ballet pedagogy since its inception in 2009.
-Among the topics of her lectures and workshops are "Nineteenth-Century Ballet, Era of Ballet Classics: Exploring Some Myths of Ballet History" (1997), "In the Ballet Classroom with Edgar Degas" (2006), and "Following the Footprints of the Ballet Pas de Deux: Selected Examples from the Sixteenth to the Twentieth Centuries" (2011).
+Elsewhere in the United States, Hammond gave lecture-demonstrations at Boston College, Boston Conservatory, Indiana University's School of Music, Jacksonville University in Florida, Goucher College in Maryland, and the Philadelphia Museum of Art.
+Internationally, she appeared in Copenhagen, Paris, London, Ghent, Toronto, Leuven, Sydney, Turku, Helsinki, Mexico City, and Mérida, Yucatán.
+She was a guest instructor and lecturer for the New York University–American Ballet Theatre graduate program in ballet pedagogy since its inception in 2009.
+Among the topics of her lectures and workshops were "Nineteenth-Century Ballet, Era of Ballet Classics: Exploring Some Myths of Ballet History" (1997), "In the Ballet Classroom with Edgar Degas" (2006), and "Following the Footprints of the Ballet Pas de Deux: Selected Examples from the Sixteenth to the Twentieth Centuries" (2011).

-Hammond has served the Society of Dance History Scholars both on the board of directors and on the editorial board, which oversees publication of the monograph series Studies in Dance History.
-She has been the recipient of research grants from the University of Arizona, the University of Hawaii, and the National Endowment for the Humanities.
+Hammond served the Society of Dance History Scholars both on the board of directors and on the editorial board, which oversees publication of the monograph series Studies in Dance History.
+She was the recipient of research grants from the University of Arizona, the University of Hawaii, and the National Endowment for the Humanities.
 In 1989, she received a presidential citation for meritorious teaching at the University of Hawaii; in 2000, she was a member of the planning committee for the International Early Dance Conference in Belgium.
 In 2009 she received a lifetime achievement award from the Council of Organized Researchers for Pedagogical Studies of Ballet (CORPS de Ballet) International.
-She is a current member of the advisory board of Dance Chronicle: Studies in Dance and Related Arts, the leading scholarly journal in the field.
+She was a member of the advisory board of "Dance Chronicle: Studies in Dance and Related Arts," the leading scholarly journal in the field.